ADGEfficiency/teaching-monolith/distributed-computing/README.md

 Trend in modern computing is more processors:

 - more CPU cores (common to have 8-16 on laptops),
-- GPU this in the extreme (thousands of CPU cores).
+- GPU is this in the extreme (thousands of CPU cores).

 These cores can be on the same machine: